 Healthy, whole foods provide us with essential vitamins, minerals, amino acids (that form protein), fatty acids and more.
 Another way a nutrient-dense diet could be described is as an anti-inflammatory diet, which we know is important for preventing chronic diseases and risk factors like heart disease, high blood pressure, diabetes and obesity.

-Many experts believe that your overall health may be determined in part by your nutrient intake divided by your calorie intake.
+Many experts believe that your overall health may be determined in part by your nutrient intake divided by your daily calorie intake.
 For example, the U.S. Department of Agriculture tells us that the overall quality of people’s diets depends upon factors, including:

 - The level of micronutrients and macronutrients they obtain per calorie that they eat.

 - Whether they continuously eat an appropriate amount of calories (in the form of macronutrients) in order to meet their individual needs.
 This means the ability to avoid excessive caloric intake but also avoiding under-eating or nutrient deficiencies.

 - Avoidance of toxic substances, such as trans fats, sodium and refined sugars.

 Here’s another way to look at it: In terms of the amount of nutrients you’d get per calorie consumed, 600 calories worth of fast food french fries is obviously NOT the same as 600 calories of kale.

 In the same vein, 600 calories of brown rice is NOT the same as 600 calories of kale either.
 Sure, brown rice is a natural food, but it is also far less nutrient-dense than kale (and a host of other foods, too).